kiliantscherny/Fun-With-LEGO-data/README.md

 A set can have multiple reviews from different websites, each with a rating and a review snippet.
 This enables us to later analyze the average rating, the range within the ratings of a given set, the average number of reviews, among many other things.

+Note that there is a large number of reviews available, and getting all of them is time-consuming (it took my script _11 hours 30 minutes_ to try to get all the reviews for all of the 22,485 sets available at the time of writing).
+For this reason, when replicating this, you may want to limit the number of years for which you want to get the data.

 ### LEGO data from Gdańsk University of Technology[^1] (henceforth "Aggregated Data")

 From [the documentation](https://mostwiedzy.pl/en/open-research-data/data-on-lego-sets-release-dates-and-retail-prices-combined-with-aftermarket-transaction-prices-betwe,10210741381038465-0):